2020/21 Part-time Postgraduate course

 In this section

 This programme is designed to prepare students for a career in a range of animation related fields such as TV & Feature film animation and games animation.
+Recent graduates have found employment with animation studios such as Sixteen South, Paper Owl Films and Jam Media.

 In this section